GfSE/SAF-Specification/stakeholders.md

 ![System Architecture Framework](diagrams/Logo_SAF.png)
 # SAF Stakeholders
 ![SAF_Stakeholder_Definition](diagrams/SAF_stakeholder_definition.svg)
-This section provides a list of the Stakeholder roles considered in the development of the architecture described by SAF.
+This section provides a list of the Stakeholder roles considered for the elicitaiton of converns for SAF viewpoints.
 For each, the section lists the concerns that the Stakeholder has that can be addressed by the information in this SAF framework.

 Each Stakeholder of a system - customer, user, project manager, coder, analyst, tester, and so on - is concerned with different characteristics of the system that are affected by its architecture.

-For example, the user is concerned that the system is reliable and available when needed; the customer is concerned that the architecture can be implemented on schedule and to budget; the manager is worried (in addition to cost and schedule) that the architecture will allow teams to work largely independently, interacting in disciplined and controlled ways.

-The system architect is worried about strategies to achieve all of those goals.

-The security analyst is concerned that the system will meet its information assurance requirements, and the performance analyst is similarly concerned with it satisfying real-time deadlines.
+For example, the user has specific concerns which interactions he or sh has with the system.; the customer is has a concern if and how the operational capabilities are supported by the system.

+The stakeholders concerns vary with project phases, e.g. the system architect needs to make sure before a PDR, that the systems function are delegated to subsystems completely, and to communicate this to subsystem responsibles.

 The following subchapters describe the stakeholders and their concerns: